andrewkryzanek/SEMINAR/Alan/summaries/GIT_LAB1.md

 ```
 # On branch master
-# Your branch is ahead of 'origin/master' by 3 commits.
+# Your branch is ahead of 'origin/master' by 1 commit.
 #
 nothing to commit (working directory clean)
 ```